Federal vaccine mandate FAQ

 The current rule does not apply to employers with less than 100 staff members.
 However, OSHA’s language indicates they are considering applying this to smaller employers and leaves the door open to that happening in the future.

 Under the original plan, all reporting and record keeping requirements, paid time off for receiving a COVID-19 vaccine, and masking for unvaccinated employees were required to be in place on Dec.
 5. Employers were also to provide information to employees about the new rule by Dec.
-5. It is unclear if these dates will be delayed.
+5. It is assumed that all of these requirements are shifted to the January 10 compliance date.
+OSHA states they will not issue citations on noncompliance with the testing requirement until February 9.

 Do employers have to pay for the tests?